SharmaRupali/scikit-multilearn/docs/source/visualize_cluster_pie.rst

 Generating Data for Experimentation
 -----------------------------------

-Let's start by generating some exemplary data:
-We'll generate a dataset with a defined number of classes, and sparse matrices
+Let's start by generating some exemplary data.
+We'll generate a dataset with a defined number of classes, and sparse matrices:

 .. code-block:: python